GreenFoxy/Honeypot-Contract/README.md

 # Honeypot-Contract

-There contain the smart-contracts that can be considered as honeypots, which was discovered while I audited contracts.
+There contain the smart-contracts that can be considered as honeypots, which was discovered during auditing.

-poc有空时可能会写，随时咕咕咕